-Some regulatory principals have foreshadowed substantial changes to the proposal.
-Bankers should ask the banking agencies to withdraw the proposal, fully assess the impact of new requirements, and offer a new proposal that won't harm the economy.
-Regulatory capital promotes a safe and resilient banking system, but requiring too much capital comes at a cost to consumers, businesses, and the economy.
+Ask the banking agencies to withdraw the proposal, fully assess the impact and offer a new proposal that won't harm the economy.
+Regulatory capital is important to promoting a safe and resilient banking system, but requiring banks to hold too much capital comes at a cost to consumers, businesses, and the economy.